pauliacomi/pyGAPS/docs/manual/isotherm.rst

 The conversion functions can be used to convert the internal isotherm data to a new state.
 This is only useful in certain cases, like when you want to export the isotherm in a converted excel or json form.
 If only the data in a particular format is desired it is easier to get it directly via the data access functions above.
 The conversion functions are:

-    - `convert_unit_loading` will convert the unit of the loading of the isotherm, for example from the *mmol* to *cm3 STP*
+    - :meth:`~pygaps.classes.pointisotherm.PointIsotherm.convert_unit_loading` will convert the unit of the loading of the isotherm, for example from the *mmol* to *cm3 STP*
-    - `convert_unit_pressure` will convert the unit of pressure, for example from *bar* to *atm*
+    - :meth:`~pygaps.classes.pointisotherm.PointIsotherm.convert_unit_pressure` will convert the unit of pressure, for example from *bar* to *atm*
-    - `convert_mode_pressure` will convert the pressure from a relative to an absolute mode or vice-versa
+    - :meth:`~pygaps.classes.pointisotherm.PointIsotherm.convert_mode_pressure` will convert the pressure
+      from a relative to an absolute mode or vice-versa
-    - `convert_basis_adsorbent` will convert the adsorbent basis, for example from a mass basis to a volume basis
+    - :meth:`~pygaps.classes.pointisotherm.PointIsotherm.convert_basis_adsorbent` will convert the adsorbent
+      basis, for example from a mass basis to a volume basis

 In order for pyGAPS to correctly convert between pressure mode and adsorbent basis, the user might have to add some parameters.